Minors and abortion

 Many jurisdictions have laws applying to minors and abortion.
 These parental involvement laws require that one or more parents consent or be informed before their minor daughter may legally have an abortion.

 Minors and abortion in law

 Australia

-A minor does not require parental consent or notification except in Western Australia, where in the event of the woman being under 16 years of age one of her parents must be notified, except where permission has been granted by the Children's Court or the woman does not live with her parents.
+A minor does not require parental consent or notification for abortions in Australia.
+Western Australia was the last state or territory to remove parental consent and notification requirements, doing so in 2023.

 Canada

 In Canada, abortion is subject to general medical legislation, as there are no laws regulating abortion.
 Access varies by province and by region; though there are no legal restrictions to abortion.
 Most medical facilities in Canada do not share medical information with a parent without consent of their child who is seeking an abortion.
-In 1989, the Supreme Court ruled that the woman's partner, the father of the baby, has no right to veto her decision to undergo an abortion.
+In 1989, the Supreme Court ruled that the woman's partner, the father of the fetus, has no right to veto her decision to undergo an abortion.
 Abortion is funded by the government.